 In 2005, suckers were most abundant at Lower Area One (Figure 2), which is located above the municipal sewage outfall near Butte.
+However, in 2006 and 2007, sucker abundance decreased noticeably at this site (Figure 2).
+In 2008 sucker density was slightly up from 2007, and this was the first year since sampling was initiated (2005) that the species did not witness a precipitous decline in relative abundance in the section (Figure 2).
+The cause of the decline of sucker density between 2005 and 2007 is not well understood, and occurred during the same period when sculpin density was increasing (Appendix 2).

-However, in 2006 and 2007, sucker abundance decreased noticeably at this site.
-This trend is not well understood.
-Sucker abundance was relatively similar near Rocker and above Ramsay in 2005, and all fish (including suckers) were rare in the unremediated section downstream of Ramsay during fall sampling despite the presence of similar physical habitat features such as streambed substrate, width depth ratio, stream flow and other factors.
-In 2006 and 2007, sucker abundance was highest at the Rocker Section and decreased with downstream distance.
-However, the decline in abundance was not as sharp in 2006 and 2007 as it was in 2005 (Figure 2).
-This is especially true in 2007.
-Sucker abundance has continued to increase since 2005 at both the Father Sheehan and Below German Gulch Sections, the upper and lower bounds of current sampling, respectively.
+Sucker abundance near Rocker and above Ramsay was relatively similar in 2005, and all fish (including suckers) were rare in the unremediated section downstream of Ramsay during fall sampling despite the presence of similar physical habitat features such as streambed substrate, width-depth ratio, stream flow and other factors.
+In 2006, 2007, and again in 2008 sucker abundance was highest at the Rocker Section but decreased with downstream distance.
+However, the decline in abundance was not as sharp in these years as it was in 2005 (Figure 2).